When the Ku Klux Klan holds public rallies in the US, cordons of baton wielding police are always on the scene.

 They're there to protect the pointy heads from the crowds of protestors that always assemble to scream them down.
 This is a bizarre security arrangement considering it's the Klan that extols and practices violence, but it remains within the bounds of the US Constitution, a document that guarantees the right to peaceful assembly for all citizens.

-Neo-fascist groups in the Czech Republic, however, enjoy no such rights.
+Neo-fascist groups in Czechia, however, enjoy no such rights.
 Czech law explicitly forbids the public display of fascist symbols or the expounding of fascist ideology.
 Given the modern history of the region, the anti-fascist laws make sense.

 And yet skinhead rallies regularly receive not just the tacit consent of state police, but their active support.
 Opposition rallies are routinely dispersed with force, while skinheads are treated to free security.
 In a national political culture that views anarchist collectives as more dangerous than neo-nazis, this practice raises precious little controversy.